bnied/kernel-lt-aufs/README.md

     yum localinstall --nogpgcheck kernel-ml-aufs-3.19.0-1.el6.x86_64.rpm

-In order to use docker, you'll need to install it out of EPEL:
+In order to use docker on EL6, you'll need to install it out of EPEL:

     yum install docker-io

+For EL7, Docker packages are in the main repos:

+    yum install docker

-Reboot and choose the 3.xx kernel from your GRUB menu (or edit `/boot/grub/grub.conf` and change your default kernel).
+Reboot and choose the AUFS kernel from your GRUB menu (or edit GRUB to change your default kernel).

 If everything is working as expected, you should see that AUFS is your storage driver when you run `docker info`: